ben-wyatt/obsidian-llm-tool-use/readme.md

-hello-world

 ## Implemented Features
-- basic os: read, write, list notes
+- basic io: read, write, list notes
-- single workflow template: add some document context and convert to obsidian note. links to previous notes. (non-optimized)
 - text_to_note: paste some raw text in, get an LLM-generated note. uses azure gpt-4.1-mini
 - web_to_note: URL list -> grab body text -> llm -> note
+- LLMs: Ollama (qwen) and azure/gpt-4.1-mini

 ## Bugs
-- sometimes it just goes on and on and on. generating the same note over and over again. maybe have a limit to token length?
-This would have to be fixed either with slightly better prompting (DSPy!) or with training. (problem only with small qwen model that gets confused)

 ## Intended Features
 - obsidian search with tags
-- summarize selection
-- expand selection
-- Chat
 - internet search
 - multi-hop rag?
 - track token usage
 - more accurate token estimates (use DSPy completions data)

+## Chat Features
+- interface
+- summarize selection
+- expand selection with web search
+- create new note

 ## List of Actionable Items
 - implement DSPy `GenerateSearchQuery` to search internet for relevant information.
 Flow becomes "Make me a note on Path Integrals" -> fully formed note
 - gather training data for generate_note(); or other ways to get better insight from transcripts
 - organize thoughts: fix this readme, review Obsidian note with thoughts on the project
 - more advanced DSPy flows: grab extra research, identify possible new note topics
-- advanced note-connections: note aliases, fuzzy-match note names like "Stablecoin Future" and "Future of Stablecoins"
+- advanced note-connections: note aliases, fuzzy-match note names like "Stablecoin Future" and "Future of Stablecoins".
+"Dwarkesh Podcast" with "Dwarkesh Patel Podcast"
+  - might require
 - daily note integration

-### Chat Interactions
-- summarize
-- create new note
-- write on note
-- search

-I'll be using Qwen 2.5 7b through Ollama to start, since it scores very high on tool calling.

 ## Context -> Note Workflow
 I don't really know how the `agent frameworks` handle their LLM flows. *Ideally* what this system does is this: